 The front cover of the print book is usually the same as the ebook cover.
 However, if you’ve already created an ebook cover with a photo or other picture running right up to the left hand edge you will need to change it a little for the print edition.
 This is because, with Print on Demand, there is a slight variation in the position of the folds either side of the spine so there is a risk that the picture may wrap around onto the spine or end slightly short.

 Solving this problem doesn’t need a complete redesign.
 If you think carefully, you’ll probably be able to sort it out with a minor tweak.
-I learned this the hard way because the original ebook cover for There must be Horses looked like this with the girl leaning against the edge of the cover.

 The size of the spine is is determined by the number of pages in your book, and your POD company will tell you how big it should be.
 They’ll also tell you how much variation to allow for and supply you with a template to help you make sure your cover is exactly the right size.